-Using your tape measure, measure around your rib cage directly below your breasts.
-Be sure the tape measure sits snug around your rib cage, but not too tight.
-If you’re wearing an underwire bra, ensure the tape measure sits under the bra, not on top.
-Write the measurement down in inches.
+Using your tape measure, measure around your rib cage directly below the wire of your bra.
+Be sure the tape measure sits snug around your rib cage, but not too tight and ensure the tape is the same level around your rib cage.
+Enter this number into the band box in the calculator.

 2. Measuring Your Cup Size

-Using your soft measuring tape, measure around the most substantial part of your bust.
+Using your soft measuring tape, wrap the tape measure around your back, then around the most substantial part of your bust.
 Again, the measuring tape should sit snug to your breast and parallel to the ﬂoor- but not too tight!
-Write this number down in inches.
+Enter this number into the bust box in the calculator.

 3. The Fit Test

 - Your band should sit parallel to the ﬂoor.
 If the back is riding up try loosening the straps.
-If that doesn’t do the trick, the band isn’t the right size for your frame.
+If that doesn’t do the trick, it’s likely your band is too loose.

-- If your breast tissue overﬂows either under the cup or over, the cups are too small, whereas if you have gaping cups, your cups are probably too big.
+- If your breast tissue is overflowing either under or over, the cups are too small

 - If you’re experiencing gapping cup we recommend the “Swoop and Scoop” method before determining your cups are too big.